devfile/registry-operator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test Coverage
     - Are your changes sufficiently tested, and are any applicable test cases added or updated to cover your changes?
+- [ ] Gosec scans
+  - Fix all MEDIUM and higher findings and/or annotate a finding per gosec instructions: https://github.com/securego/gosec#annotating-code to address why a finding is not a security issue

 Documentation
 - [ ] Does the [registry operator documentation](https://github.com/devfile/devfile-web/tree/main/libs/docs/src/docs/no-version) need to updated with your changes?